 P.S.
-This write-up is a work in progress, and is not complete..... my writing skills need to be honed, like to help?
+This write-up is a work in progress, and is not complete.....
+Getting Ready to Build

 |